 discount.

 The use of the word "packet" raised a potential question as well.
 A packet infers a small enclosed envelope: (the NYCTA offered ten tokens in a clear plastic bag approximately 2 1/2" x 2 1/2" and called a "TimeSaver Pak".
 But a roll is significantly different from a packet.
 When someone asks for a packet of coins from a bank, we will be met with a blank stare.
 Ask for a roll and there are no questions.
 The use of a packet, being flatter and more flexible; would allow it to be processed via automated sorting machines and therefore shipped expeditiously via first class.
-With the discovery of the June 1976 New York Times article seen at the beginning of this chapter, we now have confirmation of the use of plastic bags for packaging 20 tokens.
-If anyone out there has an actual token pack (as opposed to a roll) for the TBTA tokens, send an image and we could put this matter to rest.
+With the discovery of the June 1976 New York Times article seen at the beginning of this chapter, I now have confirmation of the use of plastic bags for packaging 20 tokens.
+If anyone out there has an actual token pack (as opposed to a roll) for the TBTA tokens, send an image and I could put this matter to rest.
 While the TBTA order forms for the public as seen in the Internal Documents & Reference Materials chapter later in this website clearly show scrip ticket books available by mail, these forms do not list tokens (with the exception of the inter-governmental order).
-But, we have confirmation via Ms. Hankins that the TBTA did in fact offer tokens by mail.
+But, I have confirmation via Ms. Hankins that the TBTA did in fact offer tokens by mail.
 Because such practice was discontinued in 1982!
 Included in the minutes of a meeting taking place of May 14, 1982 (not 4 weeks after the New York Time article above), the following is recorded: .

-Individual Full Fare
+Individual Full

 Token Sales: